 The modern approach is to include "occupational diseases" as a compensable injury in the workers' compensation scheme.
 If your state characterizes carpal tunnel syndrome as an "occupational disease", you will have to show that as an employee you suffered a greater exposure to the disease than did the general public.

 How carpal tunnel syndrome is characterized can affect your burden of proof.
-For example, if compensable as an occupational disease, you may have to prove by clear and convincing evidence that the injury arose out of and in the course of employment.
+For example, if compensable as an occupational disease, you may have to prove by clear and convincing evidence (a high standard) that the injury arose out of and in the course of employment.
 If, however, carpal tunnel syndrome is compensable as an accident, then the lower "preponderance of the evidence" standard may be required.